 This is a no brainer, right?
 In this digital world we live in, it stands to reason that a business—any business—would have a website with at the very least the bare bones of information for their customers.
 But a recent survey suggests that approximately 30 percent of small businesses don’t.
 The reasons vary, from it not being necessary in their type of business (false—it’s necessary in all types of business, IMO) to lack of time or money to invest in a website.

 If you’re a retailer and you don’t have a website, you need to get one (and fast!).
 And having a Facebook page doesn’t count.
 You may have noticed over the past year or so that Facebook is frequently in the news for not-great reasons, and anecdotally I’ve noticed more and more people shying away from Facebook for privacy reasons.
+What’s more, Facebook is “for branding, community-building, and customer engagement,” and if you’re one of the businesses that doesn’t have a website because you don’t have the time to maintain it, then you definitely won’t have the time to handle the demands of Facebook.
 So if social media is your main point of contact with your consumers, you may want to retool your strategy, and make their connection point directly through you, rather than Mark Zuckerberg.

 Few retail stores can stay open 24/7 the way online shops can.
 That doesn’t mean, however, that you can’t generate revenue even when your lights are off and doors are locked.
 If you’re a retailer, you can—if you think outside the box.